Baby Booties – Free Crochet Pattern

 Step 1: Ch 6

-Step 3: Sl st into the next 2 stitches to attach the cuff to the bootie.
-Ensure the first st that you sl st into is not the current st that the ch is attached to.
+Step 3: Sl st into the next 2 stitches to attach the cuff to the bootie (the first st is the st that is attached to first ch st).
 Ch 1 and turn.

 Step 5: Sc back down into the back loops only (5 sc).
 Sl st into the next st of the bootie (not the st attached).
 Sl st into the following st. Ch 1 and turn.

-Repeat this process of skipping the two slip stitches, then working up into the back loops only, ch 1 and turn, work down, slip stitch into the next two stitches all the way around.
+Repeat this process of skipping the two slip stitches, then working up into the back loops only, ch 1 and turn, work down into the back loops only, slip stitch into the next two stitches all the way around.

-When you’ve slipped stitched into the last two stitches of the bootie (there are no more stitches to attach the cuff to), turn bootie inside out.
+When you’ve worked your way around the bootie and there are only two stitches left to slip stitch into (to attach the cuff to), slip stitch into those two stitches.
+Do not chain.
+Line up both sides so they are even with each other.
 Slip stitch into the outside loops of both sides to join together.
 Sl st into each of the outside loops of both sides all the way up (5 sl sts in total).

 When the other end comes through the other side of the center (there should be 3 sc between the two ends), make the shoelace ends even and tie in a bow.